-Within the field of artificial intelligence (AI), there is an active effort of research for studying negotiation processes using agent based modeling [20] and developing support tools for mediation [5].
-These, together with the recent formulation of a mediation framework by Simoff et al. [32], provide a theoretical basis for a computational approach to mediation, which can promisingly address the aspects mentioned above.
+Within the field of artificial intelligence (AI), there is an active effort of research for studying negotiation processes using agent based modeling [17] and developing support tools for mediation [4].
+These, together with the recent formulation of a mediation framework by Simoff et al. [27], provide a theoretical basis for a computational approach to mediation, which can promisingly address the aspects mentioned above.

 In this paper, we describe the implementation of a case based reasoning (CBR) approach for an autonomous mediation system that can satisfy, to a sufficient degree, the requirements expected from a human mediator; and that can eventually tackle non-trivial disputes in a variety of problem domains.
-Our approach stems from, and is an improvement upon, the early case based problem solver nicknamed MEDIATOR by Simpson [33, 18].
-To this end, we introduce a CBR model that uses a case structure based on ontologies and that incorporates: (1) a structure-matching analogical reasoning component, which allows it to recall its experience with past cases in different domains; and (2) a commonsense reasoning component, which emulates, to some extent, human-like innovation in reshaping the set of issues of conflict.
+To this end, we introduce a CBR model that uses a case structure based on ontologies and incorporates an analogical reasoning component, which allows it to recall its experience with analogous past cases, and a commonsense reasoning component, which emulates, to some extent, human-like innovation in reshaping the set of issues of conflict.